 Is personal data kept safe?

-Ensuring data safety is essential to us here at Judge.me.
-So, we partner with HackerOne - the world’s largest community of security hackers, and utilise their Bug Bounty Program to reduce our risk of security vulnerabilities.
+We partner with HackerOne - the world's largest community of security hackers and utilize their Bug Bounty Program to reduce our risk of security vulnerabilities.

-HackerOne has partnered with thousands of organisations and their services are used by big brands such as Shopify, WordPress, Slack, Twitter, Github, and Nintendo.
+HackerOne has partnered with thousands of organizations and their services are used by big brands such as Shopify, WordPress, Slack, Twitter, Github, and Nintendo.

 Accessibility for everyone